School of Arts & Sciences

-- To complete the Honors Program requirements, an Honors Program student must take at least six classes with the honors designation, one of which must be an honors seminar.
+- To complete the Honors Program requirements, an Honors Program student must take at least five classes with the honors designation, one of which must be an honors seminar.
 In addition, the honors student will be required to fulfill a community service requirement.

 - Speak with an advisor or contact the Honors Program directly for more information.

 Students planning to transfer to these or any other colleges should consult frequently with their academic advisor while enrolled at Greenville Tech.
 Advisors will help students select courses best suited to their major subject areas and transfer destinations.
 It is the student’s responsibility to use the services of a faculty advisor as well as the resources of his/her transfer institution.
 The ultimate responsibility for choosing classes is that of the student.

 The following list contains some of the colleges and universities to which Greenville Technical College students have been accepted:

 Bob Jones University

 Charleston Southern University